StefanHristov1997/GuessANumber_Console_Game/README.md

 # Solution

-🤔 For solution i used while loop, for loop and a few if-else checks to complete the final rezult. 🤔
+🤔 For solution i used while loop, for loop and a few if-else checks to complete the final result. 🤔

 [Source code] https://github.com/StefanHristov1997/GuessANumber_Console_Game/blob/main/src/GuessANumber.java